 A dental hygienist is a licensed dental professional.
 In the U.S., hygienists have been registered with a dental association.
 They are not licensed to perform all dental-related tasks, as they have a specific scope or procedures they are allowed to provide care for.
 Often, dental hygienists see patients before the dentist and perform such actions like taking radiographs, applying sealants, administering fluoride and other periodontal maintenance procedures.
 There are some hygienists who are licensed to use local anesthesia for some dental needs, but administration laws depend on each state.

 Like many professions in the medical world, dental hygienists need to complete school, pass board exams and become licensed with a dental association.

-Those who go to school to become a dental hygienist are looking at completing either an Associate’s or bachelor’s degree majoring in Dental Hygiene.
-Generally, these programs take around three years to complete.
+Dental hygienists typically first attend a community college, technical college or university to earn a associate’s or bachelor’s degree majoring before taking their licensing exams.
 In addition to their degree, states require dental hygienists to be licensed, but those requirements vary by state.